andreinagy/Moltin-Swift-API-Tutorial/README.md

 * Add token expiration code

 ## Conclusion
-We demonstrated in this tutorial the interaction with the Moltin API using iOS standard SDK.
+This tutorial demonstrates the interaction with the Moltin API using iOS standard SDK.
 Apart from the token refreshing code, this is an implementation that can be used as a merchant app template.
 More endpoints can be added straight in the `Moltin.swift` file following the existing authentication example to obtain a complete implementation.